Projects

 Time management is generally challenging for learners, particularly those who are working on large and complex programming projects for the first time.
 A large part of my PhD work was focused on assessing and improving students’ time management on programming projects.

-- Students’ development habits had significant impacts on their project performance and timeliness [ICER ‘17]
+- Students’ software development habits had significant impacts on their project performance and timeliness.
+[ICER ‘17]

 CodeWorkout

 CodeWorkout is an online drill-and-practice system for people learning a programming language for the first time.
 It is free, open-source, and currently serves thousands of users at Virginia Tech and other universities.
+As an erstwhile primary developer on the project, I was responsible for its integration into the Canvas LMS through the LTI protocol.

 - We used CodeWorkout in Virginia Tech’s CS 1 course and explored the effects of voluntary practice of programming assignments on exam performance, controlling for individual student abilities [CompEd ‘19]